University of Chicago Booth School of Business: Academics

 Chicago Booth offers full-time, part-time (evening and weekend) and executive MBA programs.
 From the 2024–2025 academic year, Booth offers a Master in Finance and Master in Management degrees for recent college graduates who studied humanities, arts, social sciences, biological sciences, or physical sciences in college, and are interested in jobs that value business-oriented skills and knowledge.

 The university also educates future academics, with graduate programs offering the A.M. and Ph.D. degrees in several fields.
 In addition to conducting graduate business programs, the school conducts research in the fields of finance, economics, quantitative marketing research, and accounting, among others.
 PhD graduates include Cliff Asness and John Liew, who co-founded money management firm AQR, and Ross Stevens, who founded Stone Ridge Asset Management.
-In April 2023, Stevens donated $100 million to support Chicago Booth's PhD program, which is now named the Stevens Doctoral Program.

 Honors

 Chicago Booth grants "High Honors" to the top five percent of the graduating class and "Honors" to its next 15 percent, based on GPA averages of all MBA graduates from the previous academic year.
 The recipients of the "High Honors" distinction have been known as the Amy and Richard F. Wallman Scholars at Chicago Booth since 2017, in recognition of a gift from Amy and Richard Wallman.